r-lib/clock/tests/testthat/_snaps/zoned-time.md

 # %Z must be used

+    Code
+      zoned_time_parse_abbrev(x, "America/New_York", format = "%Y-%m-%d")
+    Condition
+      Error:
-    `%Z` must be used and must result in a time zone abbreviation.
+      ! `%Z` must be used and must result in a time zone abbreviation.

 # boundaries are handled right